uzayemir/31P-MRSI/README.md

 Use the following link to download post-processing and sequence files https://purr.purdue.edu/projects/ismrm31pmrsi

+# Congratulations to the team; the 31P #MRS #Reproducibility Team got 2nd place.

+## Ultrashort echo time (50 us) 31P 3D Rosette MRS Reproducibility Challenge make 31P #MRS a clinically viable option, and it is now appropriate to develop and evaluate protocols suitable for clinical practice and use them to investigate metabolism.

+### Ulrich Pilatus Goethe University Frankfurt
+### Seyma Alcicek Goethe University Frankfurt
+### Alexander Richard Craig-Craven University of Bergen

 # The Community Feedback

 # "after 40 years, modern technology means clinical 31P MRs is finally feasible"